Fisheye3R: Adapting Unified 3D Feed-Forward Foundation Models to Fisheye Lenses: Introduction

 Taking advantage of the transformer architectures \cite{dosovitskiy2020image} in foundation 3R models, we adopt a token-based adaptation strategy, where trainable calibration tokens are inserted into transformer blocks to extend the performance of a given pre-trained model to fisheye images.
-The influence of these tokens is controlled by a masked attention scheme, where their effect is eliminated for perspective images and activated on fisheye images, enabling the model to remain backwards compatible with perspective images.
+The influence of these tokens is controlled by a masked attention scheme, where their effect is eliminated for perspective images and activated on fisheye images, enabling the model to remain backwards compatible with perspective imagery.
 Considering the limited availability of ground truth for fisheye images on 3D tasks, we propose three distinct learning schemes to accommodate various degrees of data accessibility: (i) self-supervised learning with unlabeled perspective RGB images only; (ii) supervised learning with annotated perspective data; and (iii) supervised learning with perspective and fisheye data.
-Through extensive evaluation, we demonstrate that Fisheye3R consistently improves 3D reconstruction performance on fisheye images across all schemes, providing a versatile solution regardless of data constraints.
+Through extensive evaluation, we demonstrate that Fisheye3R consistently improves 3D reconstruction performance on fisheye images across all three schemes, providing a versatile solution regardless of data constraints.
 Our work offers the following advantages: \begin{itemize} \item Generalizability.
-We apply our framework generically to adapt three unified multi-view feed-forward foundation models \cite{wang2025vggt,wang2025pi,keetha2025mapanything}. \item Efficiency.
-We show that the models can be adapted through the insertion of some lightweight, learnable tokens, requiring minimal training time and negligible computational overhead compared to full-parameter fine-tuning. \item Backwards compatibility.
+We apply our framework generically to adapt three unified multi-view feed-forward foundation 3D reconstruction models \cite{wang2025vggt,wang2025pi,keetha2025mapanything}. \item Efficiency.
+We show that the models can be adapted through the insertion of some lightweight learnable tokens, requiring minimal training time and negligible computational overhead compared to full-parameter finetuning. \item Backwards compatibility.
 We demonstrate that the model can fully preserve the original performance on perspective data while gaining the unique capability to handle heterogeneous camera models within a single sequence. \item Data flexibility.
-Our method supports three different learning schemes tailored to varying data regimes, where we observe consistent improvements on fisheye images even in the self-supervised case. \end{itemize}
+Our method supports three different learning schemes tailored to varying data regimes, with which we observe consistent improvements on fisheye data, even with unlabeled perspective images for training. \end{itemize}